distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 ---
-title: Workshop - distance sampling when animals are missed at zero distance, August 2021
+title: Workshop - camera trap distance sampling, October 2021
 layout: index

 ---

-# Online workshop: distance sampling when animals are missed at zero distance, August 2021
+# Online workshop: analysis of camera trap data with distance sampling, October 2021

 Are you concerned about missing animals on the transect line or point?
 This is the workshop for you!